andrewfager/fb-ads-getting-started/README.md

 access_token    = '<ACCESS_TOKEN>'
 ```

-When you're getting started it's simplet to use the graph API explorer to create one.
+When you're getting started it's simplest to use the graph API explorer to create one.
-https://developers.facebook.com/tools/explorer.
-To do so select app
+To do so go to https://developers.facebook.com/tools/explorer.

+Select app

 <img src="images/fb-access-token-1.png" width="650">